Football has the largest fan base in the UK and is famous for inspiring its legions of fans.

-There are four ways to get involved, which can be tailored to fit your needs:
+There are several ways to get involved.
+Each can be tailored to fit your needs:

 West Bromwich Albion FC players raised awareness about blood cancer by wearing DKMS t-shirts in replacement of their usual training tops.
 Players including Nacer Chadli and Hal Robson-Kanu also recorded video messages urging fans to register as potential lifesavers.
 The club also hosted a donor registration event for supporters at a home game and raised awareness of blood stem cell donation and DKMS on its big screen in the Hawthorns fanzone.

 West Bromwich Albion’s Marketing Executive, Matt Taylor, said:

 “We are delighted to be supporting DKMS, as this is a cause that can make such an amazing diﬀerence to people with a blood cancer.
 Registering as a potential blood stem cell donor only takes a few minutes but it is so important for those seeking a matching blood stem cell donor.

 "It's fantastic that so many supporters signed up at our recent home game registration event for DKMS.
 If you didn’t sign-up then, it’s not too late to register, please visit www.dkms.org.uk; it could be one of the most important things you ever do.”